estates-monitor/betterelephant.github.io/source/Housing/index.markdown

 Housing
 -------

-> "There are failed estates, but this is not one of them."
-[T.Tinker - 2011, Heygate estate original architect.](http://www.guardian.co.uk/society/2011/mar/04/death-housing-ideal)
+{% blockquote Tim Tinker, original Heygate estate architect http://www.guardian.co.uk/society/2011/mar/04/death-housing-ideal Guardian article Feb 2011 %} "There are failed housing estates, but this is not one of them."
+{% endblockquote %}

 Despite having been declared structurally sound{link to Allot&Max survey}, the current regeneration scheme plans to demolish the 1,212 spacious but neglected council homes on the Heygate estate, and replace them with 2,500 new 'city appartments'.
 Only 12.5% of the new homes planned to be built are designated to be social-rented accommodation.